nonomal/workstats/.github/pull_request_template.md

 ### Environment Variables Setting

-Do you require registration to the following console screens other than the source code?
+Do you require registration for the following console screens beside the source code?
 If so, please attach evidence of registration to each of the console screens below.

 - GitHub Actions:
 - Vercel Hosting: